dcernst/dcernst.github.io/about.md

 <!-- In addition to using free and open-source software, I am inspired by the recent [open-source textbook](http://iae-pedia.org/Open_Source_Textbooks) movement and I strongly believe that educators should choose free, open-source, or low cost textbooks when a viable alternative exists.
 For a selection of free and/or open-source textbooks, see my list located [here]({{ site.baseurl }}/free-and-open-source-textbooks/).
 Also, take a peek at [Rob Beezer’s](http://buzzard.ups.edu) selection on [this page](http://linear.ups.edu/opentexts.html).
 Moreover, the [American Institute of Mathematics](http://www.aimath.org) maintains a list of [approved open-source textbooks](http://www.aimath.org/textbooks/textbooklist.html).
 If you find one of the books list on any of the above links more helpful than another, please [let me know](mailto:dana@danaernst.com).  -->

 [Angie Hodge][20] and I are coauthors for [Math Ed Matters][21], which is a (roughly) monthly column sponsored by the [Mathematical Association of America][22].
 The column explores topics and current events related to undergraduate mathematics education.
 Posts aim to inspire, provoke deep thought, and provide ideas for the mathematics classroom.
-Our interest in and engagement with IBL color the column&#8217;s content.
+Our interest in and engagement with IBL color the column's content.

 Besides blogging here and for Math Ed Matters, I am also an editor for [Mathblogging.org][23], which is a site devoted to aggregating the multitude of math-related blogs and news sources across the Internet.
-My job as editor is to select a blog posts to be included in the [Editors&#8217; Picks List][24].
+My job as editor is to select a blog posts to be included in the [Editors' Picks List][24].

 Moreover, I am active on [Google+][25] and post regularly about mathematics, teaching, and technology.
 You can find my G+ profile [here][26].
 You can find me on Twitter at [@danaernst][27] and [@IBLMath][28].